 Is a regular cleaning lady subject to the nanny taxes?
 Is the cleaning lady a household employee?

-Any individual whom you employ to provide services in your home whom you pay directly AND whose total payments in the calendar year meets the IRS household employment threshold ($2000 in 20165) must receive a W-2 from the employer (family) and the household employer must pay the payroll taxes.
-According to the U.S. Department of Labor employee independent contractor, “most workers [who are classified as independent contractors] are employees under the FLSA’s broad definitions.”
+Any individual whom you employ to provide services in your home whom you pay directly AND whose total payments in the calendar year meets the IRS household employment threshold, $2200 currently (2020), must receive a W-2 from the employer (family) and the household employer must pay the payroll taxes.
+According to the U.S. Department of Labor employee and independent contractor advise, “most workers [who are classified as independent contractors] are employees under the FLSA’s broad definitions.”

 Social Security & Medicare Taxes